oopsmonk/documentation/utils/0.1/community/raspberry-pi-pub-sub/overview.md

   ```

 :::success:Congratulations! :tada:
-In the console, you should see that the current temperature in Celcius is sent as a transaction to a node on the Devnet.
+In the console, you should see that the current temperature in Celcius is sent as a transaction to a node in the Devnet.

 If you wait for around a minute, you should see the ZMQ event trigger when the transaction is confirmed.
 :::